Jeep CJ: CJ-2A

 The CJ-2As were produced in lively color combinations that in some ways symbolized the hope and promise of postwar America.
 True to their intended purpose, the combinations also resembled those used by the most popular farm equipment manufacturers of the day.
 From 1945 to mid-1946, CJ-2As were only available in two color combinations: Pasture Green with Autumn Yellow wheels and Harvest Tan with Sunset Red wheels.
 Additional color combinations added in mid-1946 were: Princeton Black with Harvard Red or Sunset Red wheels, Michigan Yellow with Pasture Green, Sunset Red or Americar Black wheels, Normandy Blue with Autumn Yellow or Sunset Red wheels, and Harvard Red with Autumn Yellow or Americar Black wheels.
 The Pasture Green and Harvest Tan combinations were dropped later in 1946.
 The Harvard Red combinations were dropped in 1947 and replaced with Picket Gray with Harvard Red wheels, and Luzon Red with Universal Beige wheels.
 In 1948, these color combinations were also added: Emerald Green with Universal Beige wheels, Potomac Gray with Harvard Red or American Black wheels.
 For 1949, the Picket Gray, Michigan Yellow, and Normandy Blue combinations were dropped.
 Olive drab was also available for export models.

 On early CJ-2As, the front seats were covered in olive-drab vinyl.
 Around mid-1947, Slate Gray vinyl became available for certain color combinations.
 Later, Barcelona Red was added to the mix.

 A total of 214,760 CJ-2As were produced.
-Because of the use of military production parts on the earliest CJ-2As, and the many changes made during its early production, restorers and collectors refer to CJ-2As up to around serial no. 34,530 as "Very Early Civilian" and from mid-1946 to about mid-1947 as "Early Civilian".
+Because of the use of military production parts on the earliest CJ-2As, and the many changes made during their early production, restorers and collectors refer to CJ-2As up to around serial no. 34,530 as "Very Early Civilian" and from mid-1946 to about mid-1947 as "Early Civilian".
 Only minor changes were made after the mid-1947 models.